 After his death in 1993, members of the Collins family carried on garden management until 2017, so his remarkable maintenance practices were perpetuated, and the landscape is remarkably intact.
 However, money was thus not available for certain major repairs that are inevitably needed over time, like rebuilding of stone walls and updating utilities.
 In 2013, Innisfree added a part-time landscape curator to the tiny staff.
 Public programming and community outreach as well as a membership program and fundraising events were started.
 A five-year grant from New York State was secured, as well as several smaller grants.

 The research and documentation forming the National Register listing of 2019 are now being used, as funding allows, as the basis for a preservation maintenance plan.
 The nonprofit is professionalizing, creating active committees and fine-tuning its organizational practices.
 New professional staff members have been added, including a property manager and an administrator.
 Work has begun cataloguing archival materials at Innisfree.
-Planning is underway for Innisfree’s first major fundraising event celebrating six decades as a public garden on September 12, 2020.

 The significance of Innisfree and Lester Collins’ large body of work is now documented, but this important landscape is still seriously underfunded.
 Innisfree Foundation has taken purposeful and effective steps toward appropriate preservation and organizational development.
 With support from landscape lovers everywhere, it will be possible to secure the future of this remarkable place for another 60 years and more.